 As well as abiding by the principles, there are a number of actions you can make to help inspire volunteers.
 These include:

 Spell out the volunteering expectations every time a new member joins the club.
 Most people don’t mind helping, they just want to know what is involved, when and for how long.

-Those in leadership positions need to set the right tone by positively supporting those who get involved and encouraging others.
+We lead from the top, so those in leadership positions need to set the right tone by positively supporting those who get involved and encouraging others.
 Trying to shame people into volunteering doesn’t create the right sort of culture.

-The chance to learn new skills, such as First Aid or coaching can motivate people to get involved.
-So promote and encourage training opportunities.
+The chance to learn new skills, such as First Aid or coaching, can motivate people to get involved.
+So, promote and encourage training opportunities.